 Diabetic Retinopathy is a potentially serious complication of diabetes that damages the retina.
 It affects over half of those diagnosed with diabetes.
-In the early stages there are no symptoms.
+In the early stages, there are no symptoms.
 It can progress over time and lead to vision loss.
-With routine dilated eye examinations and early treatment, most of those with diabetic retinal disease can be helped.
+With routine dilated eye examinations and early treatment, most of those with a diabetic retinal disease can be helped.

 Macular Degeneration Treatment

-Age related Macular Degeneration is a disease that affects your central vision.
+Age-related Macular Degeneration is a disease that affects your central vision.
 It is a common cause of vision loss in people over 60.

 There are two types of macular degeneration.
 Dry ARMD results when tissue in the macula, the part of the retina responsible for central vision, deteriorates.
-Currently there is no treatment, but the use of specific vitamins has been proven to slow the process in many cases.
+Currently, there is no treatment, but the use of specific vitamins has been proven to slow the process in many cases.